 Dr. Suzi Millar is the primary supervisor for the Child / Adolescent - School-Based Track.
 This program is a unique collaboration between Rutgers UBHC and the Edison School District, a large, suburban, culturally diverse school district in central New Jersey.
 The program is funded through the school district, which allows for the students to receive mental health services within the school at no cost to them.
-This allows individuals who would otherwise not seek services to receive quality mental health services.
+This allows individuals who would otherwise not seek services to receive quality mental health therapy and psychiatry.

-This opportunity allows the Psychology Resident to see students in the setting where they spend the majority of their day and provides them access to a number of individuals that play a significant role in the child's life teachers, counselors, and child study team.
+This opportunity allows the Psychology Resident to see students in the setting where they spend the majority of their day and provides them access to a number of individuals that play a significant role in the child's life - teachers, counselors and child study team.
 This position is not a typical school counseling internship in that the Psychology Resident is not on the child study team.
-It is a highly clinical role where the Psychology Resident will work with the most at-risk students within the school, providing individual, group and family counseling, as well as participating in crisis assessments for individuals presenting as suicidal, homicidal, or actively psychotic.
+It is a highly clinical role where the intern will work with the most at-risk students within the school, providing individual, group and family counseling, as well as participating in crisis assessments for individuals presenting as suicidal, homicidal or actively psychotic.

 Additional Services provided by Psychology Residents include evaluation and assessment; multidisciplinary team participation; faculty and parent training, consultation with other mental health staff; and participation in school and community advocacy groups.
-The primary location for the Psychology Resident is Edison the High School, there although are opportunities for assessment. group work and training at the Middle and Elementary schools depending on interest. Α typical caseload would consist of 7-10 individual/family therapy cases as well as 1-2 groups.
-Every effort is made to provide the intern with a culturally, clinically and socioeconomically diverse caseload.
+The primary location for the Psychology

+Resident is the Edison High School. although there are opportunities for assessment, group work and training at the Middle and Elementary schools depending on interest.
+A typical caseload would consist of 7-10 individual/family therapy cases as well as 1-2 groups.
+Every effort is made to provide the intern with a clinically culturally, and socioeconomically diverse caseload.
 The program is located approximately 5 miles from the main Rutgers campus.